History of Austria in Timeline

 In 2018, approximately 90% of children between the ages of three and five attended early childhood education programs in Austria.

-September 2019: New elections called for
+September 2019: New Elections Called

-2019: Cancer Deaths
+2019: Health Spending and Cancer Deaths

-In 2019, approximately 21,500 people in Austria died of cancer, with lung cancer being the primary cause.
+In 2019, Austria's health spending per capita ranked third in the EU, and approximately 21,500 people died of cancer, with lung cancer being the primary cause.
+Health-related out-of-pocket expenditures are also higher than the EU average.

-May 2020: Klaudia Tanner minister of defence
+May 2020: Minister of Defence

 In 2020, Austria had the 14th oldest population in the world, with an average age of 44.5 years.

-In 2020, Austria's forest cover was approximately 47% of the total land area, equivalent to 3,899,150 hectares.
-Naturally regenerating forest covered 2,227,500 hectares, while planted forest covered 1,671,500 hectares.
+In 2020, forest cover in Austria reached 3,899,150 hectares, an increase from 3,775,670 hectares in 1990.
+Naturally regenerating forest covered 2,227,500 hectares, and planted forest covered 1,671,500 hectares.

-2020: Suspension of Compulsory Registration
+2020: Suspension of Compulsory Registration due to COVID-19

-October 2021: Sebastian Kurz resigned
+October 2021: Sebastian Kurz Resigns

-December 2021: Karl Nehammer sworn in as chancellor
+December 2021: Karl Nehammer Becomes Chancellor

-2021: Religious Statistics
+2021: Religious Affiliation

 2021: Participation in Dual Education System

-2021: Education Spending
+2021: Education Spending and Language Assessment

-In 2021, Austria allocated 4.9% of its GDP to education, with spending per student averaging USD 16,734.
+In 2021, Austria allocated 4.9% of its GDP to education, with spending per student averaging US$16,734.
+Children's German proficiency is assessed upon admission using the MIKA-D test.

-2023: Catholic Church Membership
+2023: Catholic Church membership

-In 2023, there were 4,638,000 members of the Catholic Church in Austria, representing around 50% of the total population, with only 3.7% attending Sunday church.
+In 2023, there were 4,638,000 members of the Catholic Church in Austria, or around 50% of the total Austrian population, yet Sunday church attendance was only 347,000, or 3.7% of the total Austrian population.

-January 2024: Romania and Bulgaria to become part of the Schengen free-travel zone
+January 2024: Romania and Bulgaria Join Schengen

-April 2024: Population Estimate
+April 2024: Austria's Population

-In April 2024, Austria's population was estimated to be 9,170,647 by Statistik Austria.
+In April 2024, Austria's population was estimated to be 9,170,647 by Statistik Austria, with Vienna's population exceeding 2 million.

-December 2024: Austria lifted its veto
+December 2024: Austria Lifts Veto

 2024: Global Innovation Index Ranking